Walking piece details

 CANARIAS DC SOUNDWALK is meant to be a screenless aural experience.
 Explore!
 Enjoy.

-Commissioned and produced by the Cultural Office of the Embassy of Spain in Washington, D.C.
-A project by Pablo Sanz.
+CANARIAS DC SOUNDWALK is a project by pablo sanz, commissioned and produced by the Cultural Office of the Embassy of Spain in Washington, DC.
 Fieldwork and production assistance: Palma E. Christian Martínez.
 Additional support from the Arts Council of Northern Ireland (ACNI), the Swedish Arts Grants Committee (Konstnärsnämnden) and the Visby International Centre for Composers (VICC).
 Special thanks to Garajonay National Park, Teide National Park, and Timanfaya National Park.